 The goal of any properly managed animal shelter is to save all of its healthy and treatable animals.
 In some cases, such as selective admission rescue oriented shelters, it is pretty easy to not kill animals.
 In addition, other animal shelters with easy to service animal control contracts (i.e. few animals impounded) can avoid unnecessary killing due to having lots of extra space.
 As a result, some shelters may have an easier time than others in preventing killing at their shelters.

-The tables below detail the death rates for cats at each New Jersey animal shelter.
-All cats missing are assumed “dead” based on the assumption they died or went to a very bad place.
-Shelters having cat death rates equal to or less than 8% and greater than 8% are highlighted in green and red in the tables below.
+The tables below detail the cat kill rates at each New Jersey animal shelter.
+These figures do not include cats who died or went missing.
+Shelters having cat kill rates equal to or less than 8% and greater than 8% are highlighted in green and red in the tables below.

 The overall results show too many cats are unnecessarily losing their lives at New Jersey animal shelters.
-Based on the assumptions above, 15,791 savable cats lost their lives or went missing at New Jersey animal shelters in 2014.
-Obviously, some of these cats are truly feral and require TNR or placement as barn cats, but surely many others could be adopted out.
+12,370 savable cats lost their lives or went missing at New Jersey animal shelters in 2015 under the assumption cats classified as “Other” in each shelter’s statistics died or went missing.
+While some of the cats in the “Other” Category may have went through TNR programs, it has been my experience based on reviews of underlying records from several local shelters that most of the cats in the “Other” category died or went missing.
+Obviously, some of the cats shelters killed were truly feral and required TNR or placement as barn/warehouse cats, but surely many others could have been adopted out.
 Thus, New Jersey’s shelter system is failing its cats.

 Several animal shelters in South Jersey and elsewhere account for a large percentage of the savable cats unnecessarily losing their lives.
-Specifically, Atlantic County Animal Shelter, Burlington County Animal Shelter, Camden County Animal Shelter, Cumberland County Animal Shelter and Gloucester County Animal Shelter account for 7,441 of the or 47% of the 15,791 cats needlessly losing their lives.
-Associated Humane Societies three shelters had 1,818 cats unnecessarily lose their lives in 2014.
-Northern Ocean County Animal Facility and Southern Ocean Animal Facility had 1,344 cats lose their lives needlessly in 2014.
-Bergen County Animal Shelter, which happens to serve many towns in one of the country’s wealthiest counties, had 805 cats unnecessarily lose their lives in 2014.
-Collectively, these 11 shelters are 11% of the state’s shelters and account for 11,408 or 72% of the cats needlessly losing their lives.
+Specifically, Gloucester County Animal Shelter, Cumberland County SPCA, Burlington County Animal Shelter, Atlantic County Animal Shelter and Camden County Animal Shelter account for 5,695 or 46% of the 12,370 cats needlessly losing their lives.
+Associated Humane Societies three shelters had 2,285 cats unnecessarily lose their lives in 2015.
+Northern Ocean County Animal Facility and Southern Ocean County Animal Facility had 978 cats lose their lives needlessly in 2015.
+Bergen County Animal Shelter, which happens to serve many towns in one of the country’s wealthiest counties, had 495 cats unnecessarily lose their lives in 2015.
+Collectively, these 11 shelters are 11% of the state’s shelters and account for 9,453 or 76% of the cats needlessly losing their lives.

 Space Constrained Facilities Not Receiving Enough Support from Rescues and Other Animal Shelters